 Kandarp Thakkar

-Chief Pharmacist & Clinical Director Of Pharmacy & Medicines Optimisation, University Hospitals Plymouth NHS Trust
+Chief Pharmacist & Clinical Director of Pharmacy & Medicines Optimisation,

-After graduating from the London School of Pharmacy, Kandarp trained at Guy’s & St. Thomas’ Hospital before taking up a junior pharmacist post at Ealing Hospital.
-He joined Imperial College Healthcare NHS Trust (ICHNT) as part of the first admissions pharmacy team in 2004 and took on the post of Lead Pharmacist Admissions in 2007.
-His specialist areas of clinical interest include acute and elderly medicine and research interests include improving prescribing for the elderly, antibiotic stewardship and quality improvement.
-Postgraduate education includes an MSc in qualitative research, a certificate in independent prescribing and a diploma in management.
 Kandarp was project manager for various NIHR CLAHRC funded Improving Prescribing for the Elderly projects.
 After a stint as Deputy Chief Pharmacist at the Royal National Orthopaedic Hospital, Kandarp was appointed into his first Chief Pharmacist role at Bedford Hospital NHS Trust in December 2014.
-After taking on some wider divisional leadership roles within planned care and women & children’s, Kandarp served as Chief Pharmacist in King’s College London in Dubai.
-He then return in 2020 to be Director of Integration & Transformation in the newly merged Bedfordshire Hospital NHS Foundation Trust.
+After taking on some wider divisional leadership roles within planned care and women & children’s, Kandarp served as Chief Pharmacist in King’s College London in Dubai before returning to the NHS in 2020 to be Director of Integration & Transformation in the newly merged Bedfordshire Hospital NHS Foundation Trust.
 He is currently the Chief Pharmacist & Clinical Director for Medicines Optimisation at University Hospitals Plymouth NHS Trust.
-His interests include transformational change, developing prescribing Pharmacists, biosimilars, medication safety and improving organisational efficiency.
-Kandarp is currently on the Editorial Board of the Journal of Medicines Optimisation.
-He is also a SW England representative for the Acute Providers Pharmacy Advisory Group (APPAG).
+He also is founder and director of his own consulting business.

 Sessions